By Proppi Editorial Team Updated 6 min read

 Key Takeaway

 Buy and hold is the safest bet for beginners, but returns depend on location, how long you hold, and which side of the Tasman you’re on.
-NZ rewards patience through bright-line exemption; Australia rewards it through the 50% CGT discount.
+New Zealand rewards patience through bright-line exemption; Australia rewards it through the 50% CGT discount.

 Strategy 2: Flipping (Reno and Sell)